-After 19 years of faithful service to the public, the Belen Model Railroad Club (BMRC) will close the doors of the newly constructed permanent layout within the Harvey House museum on October 19, 2014.
-We will attempt to keep parts of the layout open as long as possible, but we must be out of the Harvey House by January 30, 2015.
+After 19 years of faithful service to the public, the Belen Model Railroad Club (BMRC) will close the doors of the newly constructed permanent layout within the Harvey House Museum on November 26, 2014.

 Please be patient as we work on a new permanent location to continue serving the public.

-Currently our 20 x 36 foot modular layout is set up in the big display room of the Harvey House in Belen, NM.
-We have a train show with vendor exhibits on October 18 & 19.
-During the week the modular layout is open to the public Tuesday through Saturday from 12:30 to 3:30 pm.
+Currently our 20 x 36 foot modular layout is set up in the big display room of the Harvey House Museum in Belen, NM, through Saturday, November 1.

 We invite you to stop by for one last look at our layouts and share your interest in railroading.

 as we attempt to find a new home and continue serving the public.

 President, BMRC ( email: BMRC.President@gmail.com )

 The Belen Model Railroad Club opened its doors to the public in 1995 as a permanent display.